yuanjisun/STAT547-hw-Sun-Yuanji/hw09/README.md

 5. It is very important to write the README and help file in time.
 Otherwise I will confuze about what I did.
 6. I successfully editted the README, package documentation and vignette.
 Detailed instructions can be found in README and vignette.
 7. Since .cnv file is very unique, I provided two sample files in the package folder.
 Please download them and test the package.
+8. There is no error and all checks are passed.

 Useful resource: